 The history of the documentation of African American hollers, a genre of songs used until the 1960s, comprises complex and unbalanced power relationships between performers and listeners.
 It is possible to outline some information about these relationships by studying the documentation produced by the listeners, comprising their personal account of the situation that led to the listening experience itself.
 These relationships shaped the first accounts of the genre, which in turn informed the projects that later researchers developed to record these holler traditions, and supported narratives about the songs and performers.
 The outcome was that white listeners’ aural perspectives on African American hollers produced generic and problematic discussions and limited diversity in the archived materials, thus hindering our ability today to look back and try to challenge the narratives on the genre.

 Hollers were a genre of solo-singing renditions of short poetic compositions, sung only by African American men and women in the south of the United States until the middle of the last century.
-Two examples which demonstrate in their differences of style and content how wide the spectrum of hollers can be are Henry Ratcliff, (Look for me in) Louisiana (1959), 1 and Stewart W.D.
+Two examples which demonstrate in their differences of style and content how wide the spectrum of hollers can be are Henry Ratcliff, (Look for me in) Louisiana (1959), 1 Alan Lomax Archives, NYC, catalogued as T883, Track 8. and Stewart W.D.
 ‘Bama’, Levee camp Holler (1947).
-2 (Many more recordings of hollers, along with their reference information, are freely available on the Association for Cultural Equity (ACE) website.)
-3 Musicologists have mainly considered these songs as examples of musical antecedents of the blues or suggested comparisons with African music practices.
-None of the hypotheses proposed on the subject have been proved yet: researchers documented hollers only after the birth of the blues, 4 and the opacity of information (or lack thereof) about African Americans’ private or secular music practices during slavery makes it impossible to trace their legacy with precision to Africa.
+2 Alan Lomax Archives, NYC, catalogued as T803, Track 3.
+(Many more recordings of hollers, along with their reference information, are freely available on the Association for Cultural Equity (ACE) website.)
+3 All three links in this section to the ACE website were last accessed on 6 April 2019.
+Musicologists have mainly considered these songs as examples of musical antecedents of the blues or suggested comparisons with African music practices.
+None of the hypotheses proposed on the subject have been proved yet: researchers documented hollers only after the birth of the blues, 4 The currently available documentation on hollers was produced through different means and in different formats: through the production of an audio recording, through lyrics transcription in notation, by taking some personal notes about the interaction with the singers, by taking pictures of the singers, or a combination of these methods. and the opacity of information (or lack thereof) about African Americans’ private or secular music practices during slavery makes it impossible to trace their legacy with precision to Africa.
 A way to address the subject could be to go through comparative studies between hollers and specific musical traditions from areas involved in the slave trade in Africa, but we would still first need a deeper understanding of how hollers were composed.
 What techniques did the singers apply?
 How did the techniques complement each other?
 What kind of music materials were used and/or produced in the process?
 Until we achieve a step forward in the musical analysis of the holler genre per se, any kind of comparative discourse is based on nothing more than supposition.

 Today, post-modern musicological perspectives on hollers have gone as far as viewing them not as a genre that we could distinguish from others based on a precise definition, but as a generic sum of disconnected practices, from which musicians ‘borrowed’ techniques to enhance their style.
 The very existence of a genre is questioned without even starting a deeper discussion about the documentation sources.